 - 57. The application indicates that a secondary underground service area will be provided in the main building which will be accessed from Mercury Way, but the main service area will comprise a dedicated servicing and logistics hub located to the south of the Mercury Way car park.
 Information provided in the Transport Assessment advises no articulated vehicles will require access to the site, and servicing vehicles are expected to be no larger than a medium sized goods vehicle.
-It is further noted that the majority of servicing activities will be planned to take place 'out of hours', and the frequency of associated vehicle EventCity. - 58.
+It is further noted that the majority of servicing activities will be planned to take place 'out of hours', and the frequency of associated vehicle movements it noted to be less than those associated with the now demolished EventCity. - 58.
 The LHA recommends a condition requiring the submission of a detailed Servicing and Waste Management Strategy, and this should be attached to any consent issued.
 Subject to this condition, the proposed development is considered to be acceptable in terms of servicing arrangements.